 The transformation process itself is implemented in Java.

 The following BIP snippet shows an example of a simple system.
 It has two components: s, a component sending a signal, and rcvs, a component receiving that signal.
 These two components are connected by a connector called brd.
 Rcvs actually encompasses three receivers components but this is not of crucial importance at the moment.

 connector OneToOne brd(s.p, rcvrs.p)

 This system is shown on the following diagram, which has been taken from the Verimag tutorial page for BIP.
 This diagram has no direct relation with the code.
 This means that any change made to the system through code modification must be manually mirrored on the diagram.
 Note the 3 receivers inside the rcvs component.

-The image below illustrates the result obtained after opening the transformed BIP model in a SysML modelling tool called MagicDraw.
-The result is very close to what the author originally designed in his diagram and this time, the visual model is tied to the code: no need to manually change the diagram upon modifications mades on the code.
+The image below illustrates the result obtained after applying our conversion procedure.
+The result is very close to what the author originally designed in his diagram and this time, the visual model is tied to the code: no need to manually change the diagram upon modifications made on the code.